-In order to effectively enroll newly eligible individuals, the state and counties will be implementing procedures to process new applications and re-determinations, developing training and curriculum materials, training county eligibility workers and providing general support for planning and implementation activities.
-This will necessitate developing a consumer-
+In order to effectively enroll newly eligible individuals, the state and counties will be implementing federally required simplification measures procedures to process new applications and re-determinations, developing training and curriculum materials, training county eligibility workers and providing general support for planning and implementation activities.
+Essentially, newly eligible beneficiaries will be able to go to the Covered California web-site, call centers or the counties to get enrolled.